What are we “future proofing” with plain text?

 Future proof.
 View and edit beorg files in any text editor.

-Future proof what?
+Future-proof what?
 What exactly am I gaining by using plain text in a task management application?
 Are there really people out there sitting around worrying about whether old or completed todo items can be read decades from now?
+If you're already using a plain text format like this for your tasks are you even considering switching to a task manager like OmniFocus?
+If you are you've likely got a lot of work to do to get them into the new system.